 Case Study #1

-With turnover in hotel marketing and management, how do you keep tabs on something like that?
+With the turnover in hotel marketing and management, how do you keep tabs on something like that?
 You really can’t.
 A year after the GM moved on, all the digital images from the photographer including those with the models were destroyed.
-The next photo shoot with models … we encouraged the property pay a higher one-time fee for unlimited usage rights.
+The next photo shoot with models … we encouraged the property to pay a higher one-time fee for unlimited usage rights.
 Pay once and be done.

 The agency that hired the photographer also hired the models.
 One 30-ish male model while tan had spent too much time in the sun or in a tanning booth.
-He had deep wrinkles in his forehead and crows feet around his eyes.
-The other male model when paired with the dark-haired female model came off more as a friend than a husband.
+He had deep wrinkles on his forehead and crows feet around his eyes.
+The other male model when paired with the dark-haired female model came off more like a friend than a husband.
 Any marketing manager having done their homework would have found the tan model was featured on other hotel websites, too.

 Can you have good experiences with contracted modeling agency services?
 Absolutely.

 Benz Modeling, a professional modeling agency, out of Tampa did a quick turnaround in providing model options.
 Fortunately, the client was willing to pay the going rate.
 While all of our preferred models weren’t available due to the short lead time, those that were hired were perfect for the project.
-They worked well together and even stayed afterward to have dinner on the client.
+They worked well together and even stayed afterward to have dinner with the client.

 While some people always want to haggle over price, realize the person most impacted will be your model.
 Give them a reason to be happy they accepted the job and stay through to the bitter end when the photographer or videographer says, “We got it.”